arishimam/studybuddy/README.md

 tablet12
 ```

--Note there is currently an issue running the celery worker on some Windows Operating Systems.
+- Note there is currently an issue running the celery worker on some Windows Operating Systems.
 If celery is unable to communicate with Django, the note generation functionality will not work.